FAQ

 What are the ages of the apprentices?

 The average age of apprentices is about 22, although some apprentices are older or younger.
-There is no maximum age; we generally require apprentices to be at least 18, although we do make the occasional exception for an outstanding student who can provide a chaperone.
+The minimum age to participate is 18; there is no maximum age.

 Close all open tabs